 St Ethelbert’s Catholic Primary School follows the National Curriculum from Year 1 to Year 6.
 Our curriculum design is based upon the development of skills and the acquisition of knowledge with clear progression through the year groups.
 The curriculum aims to maximise learning time through a series of linked, creative topics that incorporate humanities, literacy and art.
 Each year group studies a themed topic per term such as Explorers, Mass Media or Great Wave.
 A full list of topics and content is shared with parents each term.

-Literacy is taught using the ‘Storytelling Schools’ approach, enabling pupils to learn, perform and then write their own stories and non-fiction texts.
-The approach extends to the teaching of history.
-Where possible, guided reading and class texts are linked to the topic content.
-St Ethelbert’s is an accredited Storytelling Schools school.
-Vocabulary is explicitly taught during guided reading sessions following the school’s participation in a research group into the impact of vocabulary teaching on pupils’ reading age.
+Literacy is taught using a combination of ‘Story Telling Schools’ and Herts for Learning resources which both enable pupils to learn, deepen, perform and then write their own stories and non-fiction texts.
+These approaches extend to the teaching of history.
+Where possible, guided reading and class texts are linked to foundation subject content.
+Vocabulary is explicitly taught during literacy and guided reading sessions following the school’s participation in a research group into the impact of vocabulary teaching on pupils’ reading age.
 Phonics is taught using a Read Write Inc. scheme of work by Ruth Miskin.

 10% of the timetable is dedicated to RE; this is taught using the Come and See scheme.
 Pupils’ understanding of key religious rituals, ceremonies and what this means in terms of their own lives are explored.
 Two weeks per year are devoted to the teaching of other religions: Judaism and Islam; pupils respect and are interested in the teachings of other faiths.